Connect to ftp

 - Protocol:

-- Result: The action securely connects to
+- Result: The application connects to